alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/Thermostat-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-It lists the values of operational mode identifiers of the appliances which can be selected remotely.
-It is used to know in advance which are the values that can be used to set from remote the **OperationalModeId** property using the **SetOperationalModeId** method.
+It lists the values of operational modes of the appliances which can be selected remotely.
+It is used to know in advance which are the values that can be used to set from remote the **OperationalMode** property using the **SetOperationalMode** method.

 The elements of the array belongs to the **standard mode id** and **vendor-defined mode id** ranges.
-If the array is empty the operational mode identifier of the appliance can not be set from remote.
+If the array is empty the operational mode of the appliance can not be set from remote.

-The elements **SelectableOperationalModeIds** shall be a subset of the elements of **SupportedOperationalModeIds**.
+The elements **SelectableOperationalModes** shall be a subset of the elements of **SupportedOperationalModes**.

 ### Methods

-#### SetOperationModeId (operationModeId)

-Set an operation mode id.
-An thermostat starts its operation mode immediately after setting or changing its target operation mode id.
-If the device receives an invalid operation mode id or can’t accept a valid operation mode id due to its internal state, then an appropriate error shall be returned.

-Input arguments:

-  * **operationModeId** --- uint16 --- an operation mode id to set

-Errors raised by this method:

-  * org.alljoyn.Error.FeatureNotAvailable --- Returend if there is no selectable
-  operational mode id.
-  * org.alljoyn.Error.InvalidValue --- Returned if value is not valid.
-  * org.alljoyn.Error.SmartSpace.NotAcceptableDueToInternalState --- Returned if
-  value is not acceptable due to internal state.
-  * org.alljoyn.Error.SmartSpace.RemoteControlDisabled --- Returned if remote
-  control is disabled.

 #### GetOperationalModesDescription (languageTag) -> (modesDescription)

-Get added information about the modes which are supported by the appliance.
+Get additional information about the modes which are supported by the appliance.
 It is used to communicate to controller the names and descriptions of the vendor-defined modes supported by the appliance, so they can be available by the remote controller.